Is becoming a millionaire before you hit the big 4-0 an impossible dream? Well, it certainly is if you're 38 years old.

 The question is how comfortable are you with the prospect of spending 18 years living well beneath your means?

 Just keep in mind the payoff of being a millionaire very early in life.
-Click here to learn how to invest.
+You can use a personal finance tracker like Personal Capital to find out if you're reaching your goals.

 Build a Business